chemosim-lab/ProLIF/docs/source/tutorials.rst

 Advanced usage
 --------------

+For investigating water-mediated interactions, you can follow this tutorial:
+:ref:`notebooks/water-bridge:Water-bridge Interactions`

 For more advanced usecases such as modifying interaction parameters, defining your own interactions, ignoring backbone interactions and such, you can have a look at this